diksha1023/Wander-Wave_Trip-Management-System/README.md

 # REST API for - WanderWave: Trip Management System

-This application consists of APIs which perform all the fundamental CRUD operations with user validation at every step.
+This web application consists of APIs which perform all the fundamental CRUD operations with user validation at every step.

 ## Functionalities